Explore the ocean of Spain with your fellow travelers

 In Spain, new and old meet.
-Guggenheim in Bilbao and the mosque in Cordoba tell stories about Spain.
-Culturally, historically, naturally and gastronomically, Spain embraces widely.
-It is therefore no wonder that many are drawn by this country and that it is one of the very major tourist countries in Europe, not least because of Mallorca.
+The Guggenheim in Bilbao and the Mosque in Cordoba tell stories about Spain.
+Culturally, historically, naturally and gastronomically, Spain embraces broadly.
+It is therefore no wonder that many are drawn to this country and that it is one of the very large tourist countries in Europe, not least because of Mallorca.

 Spanish cuisine is based on that rum. and Arabic. kitchen and the raw materials of the new world.
 In ancient times, Spain exported olive oil, figs, wine and fish to Rome, and the Moors’ use of sour sauces, rice, sugar, almonds, grains, saffron, nutmeg and citrus fruits still characterize Spanish cuisine.
 From America came potatoes, beans, pumpkin, avocado, chili, corn, cocoa beans and tomatoes.
 Spanish chefs set in the 1400s and 1500s. the culinary agenda of the many European princess houses that were subject to the Spanish crown.